Many babies are born by caesarean birth every day in Ireland with no complications. Like any operation there are some risks to be aware of.

-This is usually a horizontal scar in the bikini area, and not very noticeable.
+This is usually a horizontal scar in the bikini area that's not very noticeable.
 It may be more noticeable for some women, depending on the way your body forms scar tissue.

 In rare cases, a baby will need be born through a vertical cut.
 The scar from this will be more obvious.

 You may experience some discomfort for several days afterwards.
-Your doctors will prescribe you some pain relief to take that will help you to feel comfortable.
+Your doctors will prescribe you some pain relief to help you feel comfortable.

 You may have some discomfort at the wound for several months after the caesarean birth.

-When you are caring for a newborn baby, it's easy to forget that you have had surgery.
-Make the time to look after yourself.
+When you're caring for a newborn baby, it's easy to forget that you've had surgery.
+Take time to look after yourself.

-If you do develop a wound infection you may need to go on a course of antibiotics.
-Wound infections can delay the healing of your wound and can mean that you have a more noticeable scar.
+If you do develop a wound infection, you may need to go on a course of antibiotics.
+Wound infections can delay the healing of your wound and can leave you with a more noticeable scar.